acl-org/eacl-2024/_pages/registration.md

 Please note that all in-person attendees must register for the conference at the in-person rates, and virtual (Underline platform) credentials should not be shared.
 Thus, all virtual presenters should also be registered individually.

-Findings papers only appearing in the proceedings need not have someone register, but Findings papers presented in any way, including as virtual posters or spotlight talks, should register at the appropriate rate.
+Findings papers only appearing in the proceedings need not have someone register, but Findings papers presented as regular posters or virtual posters should register at the appropriate rate.

 If any of the above would cause financial hardship, please apply for D&I subsidies including discounted or free virtual registration using the link in the virtual registration section below.